Reactive-Extensions/RxJS/doc/designguidelines/readme.md

 Once the user input has been filtered down it is time to perform the dictionary lookup.
 As this is usually an expensive operation (e.g. a request to a server on the other side of the world), this operation is itself asynchronous as well.

-The `flatMap`/`selectMany` operator allows for easy combining of multiple asynchronous operations.
+The `flatMap` or `selectMany` operator allows for easy combining of multiple asynchronous operations.
 It doesn’t only combine success values; it also tracks any exceptions that happen in each individual operation.

 In traditionally written programs, this would introduce separate callbacks and a place for exceptions occurring.